100 Years of Women in Law

 Women in Legal Professions Today

-Looking back at the history ofwomen in law and their achievements, it may seem that today equality in thelegal professions has been attained.
-Especially in the profession of judges,the numbers have been increasing constantly over the years.
-Today about 55percent of all judges are female.
+Looking back at the history of women in law and their achievements, it may seem like equality in the legal professions has been attained.
+Especially in the profession of judges, the numbers have been increasing constantly over the years.
+Today about 55 percent of all judges are female.
 It can be reasonably predicted that the numbers are going to rise even higher in the future, as 66 percent of candidate judges nowadays are women.
 Also, slightly over half of all public prosecutors are female.

 But when looking at the numbers, it becomes obvious that especially in the profession of lawyers, women are still underrepresented.
-There are just about 22 percent female lawyers in Austria.
+Just about 22 percent of lawyers in Austria are female.
 But considering that half of all lawyer candidates are women, there is a positive outlook for improvement in the future.